Louis-Lesage/RustEQP/README.md

 # RustEQP
-Implementation of the 8 queen puzzle in rust.
+Implementation of the 8 queen puzzle in rust using a backtracking algorithm.